pnnl/ruleset-checking-tool/docs/section21/Rule21-3.md

 **Applicability:** All required data elements exist for B-RMR
 **Applicability Checks:**

-1. B-RMR is modeled with heating fluid loop
+1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12.

 **Manual Check:** None
 **Evaluation Context:** Building
 **Data Lookup:** None
 **Function Call:** None

+**Applicability Check:**

+1. Rule is applicable if B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12: `if PLACEHOLDER_AIRSIDE_SYSTEM_RULE-X-XX:`

 ## Rule Logic:

 - For each fluid loop in B_RMR: `for fluid_loop_b in B_RMR.ASHRAE229.fluid_loops:`

   - Check if fluid loop type is heating: `if fluid_loop_b.type == "HEATING":`

-    - Set applicability flag: `rule_applicability_check = TRUE`

     - Get heating design and control component for fluid loop: `heating_design_and_control_b = fluid_loop_b.heating_design_and_control`